 Academic Standards and Awards Committee

-The Academic Standards and Awards Committee is responsible for reviewing the academic records of Allegheny students and, when appropriate, assigning an individual student to a particular Academic Standing category.
+The Academic Standards and Awards Committee is responsible for reviewing the academic records of Allegheny students and hearing appeals of Academic Dismissal cases..
 By matriculating at Allegheny, students recognize the right of the Committee to determine their Academic Standing.

 The membership of the Academic Standards and Awards Committee includes Allegheny faculty, students, and those administrators who assist students experiencing difficulty in their college work.
 All actions concerning academic standing are taken after careful analysis of the individual student’s level of achievement, aptitudes, study efficiency, and sense of purpose.
 At the end of each semester the Committee reviews the records of all students whose semester or cumulative grade point averages render them subject to one of the following Academic Standing Categories.
 Decisions regarding appeals of academic dismissal are made by majority vote of the faculty members of the Committee.